 - If available, use two-factor authentication.

 - Use security questions properly.
 For accounts that ask you to set up one or more password reset questions, use private information about yourself that only you would know.
-Answers that can be found on your social media or facts everyone knows about you can make it easier for someone to guess your password.
+Do not post information on social media that can make it easier for someone to guess your password.

-- Create unique accounts for each user per device.
+- Its equally important to create unique accounts for each user per device.

 Don’t put off security training and awareness.
 Take the necessary action today to strengthen your enterprise’s defenses.